vik-zentrix/Bitiya/README.md

 # Bitiya
-Pre Bitiya-  Learn and Upload the Prerequisites!!
+Pre Bitiya-  Learn and Upload the Code!!